-Heathrow and Gatwick are serviced by non budget airlines and are the most expensive to fly into.
-Often unless you’re flying in from afar on a full service carrier you won’t have the option of these airports.
+Heathrow and Gatwick are serviced by non-budget airlines and are the most expensive to fly into.
+Often unless you’re flying in from afar on a full-service carrier you won’t have the option of these airports.

 A BA flight might be $250 one way from an EU city where Wizz might charge only $80.
-That is worth taking.
+That is a deal worth taking.

 It is worth noting that looking further afield than London might save you even more if you’re doing long haul.
 I find a lot of the European cities cheaper than London in terms of flights.

 Look Out For Vouchers and Special Offers

-Not specific to London but most big cities will have boards of shiny, glossy racks of leaflets and booklets viying for your attention at bus stations and airports.
+Not specific to London but most big cities will have boards of shiny, glossy racks of leaflets and booklets vying for your attention at bus stations and airports.